 Phase 1.
 Terminology Definition

 International, National and Local terminologies that are part of the information model for Immunizations, Exams, Allergies/Adverse Reactions, Medications, as well as international terminologies adopted in the IPS including SNOMED CT IPS (11), LOINC (12), and the HL7 FHIR R4 CodeSystems and ValueSets were identified and uploaded to the terminology management system.
 The terminology platform chosen was OCL - OpenConceptLab (https://openconceptlab.org/), an open source Terminology Management System that contains a SVCM IHE Profile and CTS2 compliant terminology service.
 Currently, there are 113 Dictionaries (CodeSystems) distributed in eight organizations.
-The Brazilian MoH has 58% of the CodeSystems while HL7 has 65% of the ValueSets.
+The BMoH has 58% of the CodeSystems while HL7 has 65% of the ValueSets.

 Phase 2.
 Terminology Mapping